Rakesh-ada/AQI-MAP/replit.md

 AQI Map is a comprehensive air quality monitoring and forecasting platform designed to bridge the data gap for underserved regions.
 The application provides real-time AQI data, predictive forecasting, and personalized health recommendations, extending coverage beyond major metropolitan areas to include small towns and rural areas.

+**Current Status**: Complete marketing landing page showcasing the platform's capabilities, features, and integration opportunities.
+The landing page effectively communicates the value proposition and includes interactive elements demonstrating the app interface.

 ## System Architecture

 ### Frontend Architecture